Donaim/miseq-workflow-pres/slides.md

 Around those two transformations we have two design principles.
 The first is history: we want to be able to reconstruct what happened to a sample or a run months or years later.
 That means we care about preserving inputs, intermediate artefacts, and outputs, rather than just the final PDF.

-The second is continuous improvement: we know methods, software, and standards change.
+The second is continuous improvement.
+We know that methods, software, and standards change.
 We do not want a pipeline that collapses every time we touch it.
 So we aim for a structure where we can add QC, replace tools, or change thresholds, without losing track of what we did before.
 -->

 ---